Housing

 Refugee Welcome Homes

-Refugee Welcome Homes links newly granted refugees with lodgings in family homes across Bristol.
+Refugee Welcome Homes is a charity based in Bristol.
+Our mission is to reduce homelessness for refugees by bringing people with a spare room in their home together with refugees needing a place to call home.
 We provide ongoing support and signposting to landlords and lodgers to enable refugees to resettle in Bristol.
-Contact: Nese Davidson-Birch Email: [email protected] Website / Facebook
+Phone: 07395 901 365 Email: [email protected] Website / Facebook

 2 February 2022|